You can create content that combines a variety of materials to view together, such as text, multimedia, and attachments.

 When you use punctuation to attach words or numbers, the count is affected.
 For example, "We went...without you" is counted as three words.
 The words or numbers on either side of the punctuation are counted as one word.

 You can make changes to existing documents and change where they appear on your Course Content page.
-Press the Move icon in a document's row and move it to a new location.
+Select the row of the document you wish to move and drag it to a new location.
 You can also move a document into an expanded folder.

 You can use your keyboard to move a document.